G-structure/rat_attack/planner/main_prompt.md

 	3. REFACTOR — Improve clarity/structure without changing behavior.
 	4. LINT/FORMAT — cargo clippy --fix -q && cargo fmt && pnpm lint --fix && pnpm format
 	5. FINAL TEST — pnpm vitest --run && cargo test must be fully green.

+Notes & logging (append-only):
+	•	Document implementation details, command outputs, and evidence in planner/notes/{NNN}_code.md using `§ CODE` blocks with timestamps.
+	•	Create the notes file if it does not exist; otherwise append new blocks without editing earlier content.
+	•	Reference any follow-up tasks or regressions discovered during the step.

 Constraints:
 	•	Do not edit tests unless they are objectively incorrect; if so, fix them minimally and add a note in planner/progress.md under this step.